-Use closet racks as cabinet organizers.
-Trim the racks to length with a hacksaw and then mount screws to the back side of the face frame to hold the racks in place.
-The back side of the rack simply rests against the back of the cabinet.
+Use those leftover closet racks as cabinet organizers.
+Trim the racks to length with a hacksaw and then mount screws to the backside of the face frame to hold the racks in place.
+The backside of the rack simply rests against the back of the cabinet.
 Now you can easily find your soup and check the rest of your inventory at a glance.
 Here's a video on how to build this canned good storage solution yourself.

 T-molding designed for wood floor transitions makes a perfect rack for stemware.
 Just cut it to length, predrill screw holes and screw it to the underside of a shelf.
 For a neater look, use brass screws and finish washers.
 Prefinished T-molding is available wherever wood flooring is sold.
 A 4-ft. section costs about $25.
-Learn how to make this wine glass organizing system in our video tutorial.
+Watch our fun video to make your own wine glass storage rack.

 An empty rectangular tissue box makes a convenient holder for small garbage bags, plastic grocery bags and small rags.
 Simply thumbtack it to the inside of a cabinet door.

 If your spices are jammed into a drawer with only the tops visible, this nifty rack that slips neatly into the drawer will solve the problem.
 And it only takes an hour to build.
 Make it with scraps of 1/4-in. and 1/2-in. plywood.
 Or build a two-tier drawer spice rack.

-Small spice containers use shelf space in - efficiently and are difficult to find when surrounded by taller bottles and items.
-Use a small spring-tension curtain rod ($3) as a simple shelf.
+Small spice containers use shelf space inefficiently and are difficult to find when surrounded by taller bottles and items.
+Use a small spring-tension curtain rod as a simple shelf.
 It's easy to install and strong enough to support the spices.
 Learn how to make this spice rack in our video tutorial.